Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 The pressure-reducing valve is a type of control valve that reduces water and gas pressure in the pipeline.

-It can be used for a variety of purposes, including reducing the pressure of water in a sprinkler system (we are calling it a PRV valve), controlling the pressure of a gas appliance, or as a pressure-relief device.
+It can be used for a variety of purposes, including reducing water pressure in a sprinkler system (we call it a PRV valve), controlling the pressure of a gas appliance, or as a pressure-relief device.

-Because of its simple design and versatile functions, the pressure-reducing valve is widely used in various sectors, such as water, gas, and oil.
+Because of its simple design and versatile functions, the pressure-reducing valve is widely used across sectors such as water, gas, and oil.

 7- Check Valves